scipp/scipp/doc/type-erased-prototype.md

 Problems:

-- How do distinguish (or avoid distinguising const and mutable versions of `DatasetIndex` and `Histogram`?
+- How do distinguish (or avoid distinguising) const and mutable versions of `DatasetView` and `Histogram`?
 - Can we avoid horrible template error messages in client code?
 - Compilations times are beginning to suffer, need some cleanup and move things out of header where possible.